HSF/phoenix/README.md

 ## Contact

-Best is to either open an issue in GitHub, or talk to us on our [gitter channel](https://gitter.im/phoenix-developers/community).
+Best is to either open an issue in GitHub, start a [discussion](https://github.com/HSF/phoenix/discussions) or talk to us on our [gitter channel](https://gitter.im/phoenix-developers/community).